 You will need to use heat to dehydrate it, some wills say that you should leave it in the sun, but I disagree as you will need higher temperatures to make the fat tender.
 Just place the meat above some hot coal and let the heat dehydrate it, just remember that you do not want to actually cook the jerky.
 Once the meat is dehydrated just down the fat and place it in a hot dish, now stir the fat till it gets liquid, which will take around 10-16 minutes.

 While you are waiting for the fat to melt, grab the jerky meat and simply crush it till it is powder.
-Once the dried meat is in powder form, you can have it in chunks also then add it into a jar.
+Once the dried meat is in powder form, you can have it in chunks also then add it to a jar.
 Now slowly start pouring the liquid fat into the jar and stir constantly.
 Some people will also add herbs and spices into the pemmican, if you want to also add them, then make sure that these are also dehydrated, as green herbs contain water which will diminish the shelf life of your pemmican.

 If you have done a good job, then your pemmican can last for years, or even for decades.

 - You can preserve meat by draining the meat of fluids, dry curing, wet curing, using curing salts, smoking meat, making jerky, cold smoking, canning meat, preserving meat in lard, preserving meat in ash, using preservatives, and by making pemmican.
 Preserving meat is fairly easy, you just have to know how to do it correctly, just remember to always try and use local materials for preserving meat and not to actually cook the meat.

 - One of the most common methods to preserve meat is through refrigeration or freezing.
 Keeping meat at low temperatures slows down bacterial growth and helps maintain its quality.

 - Canning is another effective way to preserve meat.
 It involves sealing cooked or raw meat in jars or cans and using heat to kill bacteria and create a vacuum seal.